PvPClt/project/Golden_en.md

 **Putin (indifferently):**

 — Donnie, I've got my own image to worry about.
 I need the Donbas, don't you get it?
-I already enshrined it in the Constitution as legitimate Russian territory.
+I've already enshrined it in the Constitution as legitimate Russian territory.
 And let's not forget: I've spilled a river of blood for that goddamn Donbas.
 I need to hand it to my voters on a silver platter.
 No Donbas, no victory.
 And that means every single sacrifice in this bloody war was for nothing.

 **Trump (lowering his voice):**